mhertel278/PyBer_Analysis/README.md

 From this dataframe we can see that urban cities accounted for the vast majority of rides, as well as the majority of the total fare dollars.
 However, urban cities also employed far more drivers than actual rides that took place, meaning the average fare per driver is significantly lower than in the suburban and rural cities.

 Suburban and especially Rural areas had much higher average fares per ride as well.
-This is likely due to those areas being more spread out than in tightly packed cities.
+This is likely due to those areas being more spread out than in tightly packed cities, resulting in longer rides.
 So while urban cities account for the majority of gross dollars for the company, suburban and rural rides were far more profitable.

 ### Fares by week for each city